 During suspensions or removals of up to 10 school days per school year that do not constitute a disciplinary change in placement, the District will provide alternative instruction to students with disabilities on the same basis as non-disabled students.
 During subsequent suspensions or removals of more than 10 school days in a school year, the District will provide students with disabilities services necessary to enable them to (1) continue to participate in the general education curriculum, (2) progress toward meeting the goals set out in their respective individualized education program, and (3) receive, as appropriate, a functional behavioral assessment, and behavioral intervention services and modifications.

-Part XII: Corporal Punishment
+Part XI: Corporal Punishment

 Corporal punishment of a student, or any act of physical force upon a student for the purpose of punishing that student, by any District employee is strictly forbidden.
 However, reasonable physical force may be used when there is no other reasonable option in order to: (1) protect oneself, another student, teacher or any person from physical injury; (2) protect the property of the school or others; or (3) restrain or remove a student whose behavior interferes with the orderly exercise and performance of school district functions, powers and duties, if that student has refused to refrain from further disruptive acts.

-Part XIII: Student Searches and Interrogations
+Part XII: Student Searches and Interrogations

 Any school official authorized to impose a disciplinary penalty on a student may question a student about an alleged violation of law or the Code.
 Students are not entitled to any sort of “Miranda”-type warning before being questioned by school officials, and school officials are not required to contact a student’s parent before questioning the student.
 In addition, administrators, the school nurse, and District security officials can conduct searches of students and their belongings if they have reasonable suspicion to believe that the search will result in evidence that the student violated the law or the Code.